Gangs of Wasseypur 2: Soundtrack

-The soundtrack album of the two-part compilation of Gangs of Wasseypur has a whooping 27 songs, which are composed by Sneha Khanwalkar and Piyush Mishra, with lyrics by Mishra and Varun Grover.
+The soundtrack album of the two-part compilation of Gangs of Wasseypur has a whopping 27 songs, which are composed by Sneha Khanwalkar and Piyush Mishra, with lyrics by Mishra and Varun Grover.
 However, the album was split up according to the film's release.
 The film score is composed by G. V. Prakash Kumar.
-Part-2 has 13 songs which were released on 9 July 2012.
-The film's soundtrack is heavily influenced by traditional Indian folk songs.
-The track "Chhi Chha Ledar" was sung by 16-year-old Durga.
-Another track "Keh Ke Loonga" was reused from the first part.
+Part-2 has 13 songs which were released on 11 July 2012.